AoqunJin/DemoCat/README.md

 # DemoCat

-A tool based on applications and scripts for collecting human demonstration data from simulated or physical environments.
+A tool based application for collecting human demonstration data from simulated and real-world environments.

 ![collection](assets/libero_collecter.png)